 Bill ID/Topic Location Summary Position AB 477 Cervantes D Emergency preparedness: vulnerable populations.
+5/23/2019-S. RLS.
+5/23/2019-In Senate.
+Read first time.
+To Com. on RLS. for assignment.
 The California Emergency Services Act creates, within the office of the Governor, the Office of Emergency Services, which is responsible for addressing natural, technological, or manmade disasters and emergencies, including responsibility for activities necessary to prevent, respond to, recover from, and mitigate the effects of emergencies and disasters to people and property.
 Existing law authorizes cities, cities and counties, and counties to create disaster councils, by ordinance, to develop plans for meeting any condition constituting a local emergency or state of emergency, including, but not limited to, earthquakes, natural or manmade disasters specific to that jurisdiction, or state of war emergency.
-This bill would require a county, or a city and county, to include representatives from the access and functional needs population, as defined, in the next regular update to its emergency plan, as specified.
+This bill would require cities, cities and counties, and counties to include representatives from the access and functional needs population, as defined, in the next regular update to their emergency plan, as specified.
 This bill contains other related provisions and other existing laws.
 AB 510 Cooley D Local government records: destruction of records.
 5/3/2019-A. 2 YEAR 5/3/2019-Failed Deadline pursuant to Rule 61(a)(3).
 (Last location was L. GOV. on 2/21/2019)(May be acted upon Jan 2020) Existing law authorizes the head of a department of a county or city, or the head of a special district to destroy recordings of routine video monitoring maintained by that county, city, or special district after one year if that person receives approval from the legislative body and the written consent of the agency attorney.
-Existing law authorizes the head of a department of a county or city, or the head of a special district after 100 days if that person receives approval from the legislative body and the written consent of the agency attorney.
-Existing law authorizes the head of a department of a county or city, or the head of a special district after 100 days if that person receives approval from the legislative body and the written consent of the agency attorney.
+Existing law authorizes the head of a department of a county or city, or the head of a special district to destroy recordings of telephone and radio communications maintained by that county, city, or special district after 100 days if that person receives approval from the legislative body and the written consent of the agency attorney.
 This bill would exempt the head of a department of a county or city, or the head of a special district from these recording retention requirements if the county, city, or special district adopts a records retention policy governing recordings of routine video monitoring and recordings of telephone and radio communications.
 AB 520 Kalra D Public works: public subsidy.
-6/12/2019- S. APPR.
-6/12/2019-From committee: Do pass and re-refer to Com. on APPR.
-(Ayes 4.
-Noes 1.)
-(June 12).
-Re- referred to Com. on APPR.
-Existing law requires that, except as specified, not less than the general prevailing rate of per diem wages, determined by the Director of Industrial Relations, be paid to workers employed on public works projects.
+5/16/2019-S. L., P.E. & R. 5/16/2019-Referred to Com. on L., P.E. & R. Existing law requires that, except as specified, not less than the general prevailing rate of per diem wages, determined by the Director of Industrial Relations, be paid to workers employed on public works projects.
 Existing law defines "public works" to include, among other things, construction, alteration, demolition, installation, or repair work done under contract and paid for, in whole or in part, out of public funds, but exempts from that definition, among other projects, an otherwise private development project if the state or political subdivision provides, directly or indirectly, a public subsidy to the private development project that is de minimis in the context of the project.
 This bill would provide that a public subsidy is de minimis if it is both less than \$275,000 and less than 2% of the total project cost.
 The bill would specify that those provisions do not apply to a project that was advertised for bid, or a contract that was awarded before July 1, 2020.